dailydotdev/daily/README.md

 > daily.dev is a professional network for developers to learn, collaborate, and grow together 👩‍💻

 With daily.dev you can discover a wide variety of professional knowledge, create groups where you can collaborate with other developers you appreciate, and discuss the latest trends in the developer ecosystem.
-It works offline and available both as a browser extension and as a PWA.
+It works offline and is available both as a browser extension and as a Progressive Web App (PWA).

 <p align="center">
     <img src="/assets/cover.png" alt="daily.dev cover" width="550">